India fake news problem fueled by digital illiteracy | DW | 02.03.2021

 "People get cheap internet-based tech on their smartphones, but they don't have the necessary education on how to assess the veracity of claims made in the messages," said Rajneil Kamath a publisher at the Indian fact-checking portal NewscheckerIn.

-"Sometimes they are duped by fake job schemes or fake mobile recharge schemes through forwarded messages they receive," Kamathm told DW.
+"Sometimes they are duped by fake job schemes or fake mobile recharge schemes through forwarded messages they receive," Kamath told DW.

 More recently during the coronavirus pandemic, credible news was often drowned out by unverified information online.
 Misinformation related to false cures and conspiracy theories caused panic, anxiety and fear as the virus was spreading.